Propelr/full-stack-technical-task/README.md

 Please send a link to your code, in a public Github repository, to [talent@propelr.co.uk](mailto:talent@propelr.co.uk).

 Your repository should include a README file explaining how to run the application and tests.
 This is also a great place to introduce any design or technology decisions you made and what you'd do if you had another 20 hours to further develop this project.

+Please complete this task within 7 days.
+Thank you!